nikpapag/harness-dbdevops-worksop/README.md

 2. Click into repo **db_changes**.
 3. Click the **Edit** button.

-In your configured Git repo, add a changeSet to alter the schema:
+In your configured Git repo, add a changeSet **after the existing changeset** to alter the schema:

 ```yaml
   - changeSet: